openhwgroup/cva6/hybrid_cache_validation.md

 # Hybrid Cache Implementation for CVA6

 This document describes the hybrid cache implementation that switches between set associative and fully associative organizations based on privilege level.
+A concise design summary is available in [docs/hybrid_cache/design.md](docs/hybrid_cache/design.md).

 ## Overview